My Uzbekistan travel summary:

 The Emirate of Bukhara tragically ended in 1920, when the Soviet Bolshevik Army took over and the new policy came to town.
 Soon enough, Moscow realized about the importance of this old city, one of the main landmarks of the Silk Road.
 The renovation of mosques, madrassas, mausoleums, walls with ark citadel and domes, that started in the 1970s, transformed Bukhara to a town museum.

-At times it was too kitschy for me, with so many stores and street vendors orientated to tourists that were absent this year.
+While walking around the city, sometimes Bukhara felt too kitschy for me.
+There were many stores and street vendors aimed at tourists, who were mostly absent that year.
 However, the city still retains much of its former aspect, with its mosques, madrassas, flat-roofed houses of sun-dried bricks, and remains of covered bazaars.

 Feeling like Marco Polo in Khiva

 My last stop on the ancient Silk Road was the city of Khiva, also called the shining pearl on Silk Road.
-This time my guesthouse was located right in the center of the old town with a fantastic view to the main square and Kalta Minor Minaret – trademark of the old town of Khiva – Itchan Kala.
+This time, my guesthouse was right in the center of the old town.
+It had a fantastic view of the Kalta Minor Minaret, the highlight of Khiva’s Itchan Kala – the old town.

 I was feeling like Marco Polo, travelling in the 13th or 14th century, surrounded by the old town, which retains more than 50 historic monuments and 250 old houses.